damianhakert/damianhakert.github.io/source/posts/2016-12-20-how-to-keep-remote-teams-engaged.html.md

 UKSEDS is a charity run by students that operates around the UK offering career advice and skills support to students interested in the space industry and borrowed a lot from our handbook when making their constitution.

 The internal engagement problem was exacerbated after UKSEDS experienced a growth surge and a structural change earlier this year.
-Specifically, James said, "Project teams are interacting okay with their direct managers but interaction with the wider organisation is little to none.
+Specifically, James said, "Project teams are interacting okay with their direct managers but interaction with the wider organization is little to none.
 While this doesn't directly impact work, we're concerned about the longer term impact on volunteer enjoyment and retention, both of which are really important to us."

 Eliran Mesika, our Director of Strategic Partnerships, agreed to jump on the phone with James to learn more about UKSEDS' particular case and the challenges they faced.